 How many teeth do kids have?

-Between the ages of 6 months and approximately 33 months, children develop a whole set of teeth known as baby teeth.
-Also called ‘milk teeth', these are temporary and meant to fall out as we grow up.
+Between the ages of approximately 6 months and 33 months, children develop a whole set of teeth known as baby teeth.
+Also known as ‘milk teeth', these are temporary and meant to fall out gradually as we grow up.

 How many milk teeth do we acquire in childhood?
 The answer is 20.
 Out of these, 10 are situated in the top jawbone or the maxillary arch, while the other 10 are at the bottom in the mandibular arch.